jcbvm/require-i18next/README.md

 ### Special notes

 When loading multiple locale files from different locations within the same requirejs module, the locales will be merged.
-So for example if you load the following locale files:
+So for example if you load the following locale files in the same module:

 ```javascript
 // Locale file 1